 Comparing changes

-• analyze changes made by the team,
+• analyze changes introduced by the team,

-• verify dependency compliance,
+• verify dependency consistency,

 • prepare components for migration or deployment.